Partron1/Realtime_Analytics_Pipeline/README.md

 IoT sensors (or the software that manages it, like Raspberry Pi, Arduino, or edge gateway) sends HTTP or gRPC request to Pub/Sub APIs.

-Note: *For this project I did not have a real-time streaming data from any IoT sensor so I used a local file as a streaming source **(batch-to-stream trick)***
+Note: *For this project no real-time streaming data from any IoT sensor so a local file as a streaming source is used **(batch-to-stream trick)***

-Python script to read the file line by line and publish each row into Pub/Sub (with a delay e.g., 1 sec per row).
-These mimics streaming, even though the source is a static file.
+Python script read the file line by line and published each row into Pub/Sub (with a delay e.g., 1 sec per row).
+This mimics streaming, even though the source is a static file.